FSN Officers:

 SOON Officers:

-OPS Manual Chair: Mindie Everett, Multnomah County
+OPS Manual Chair: Trish Hand, Multnomah County

 CC Directory/SOON rep list: Pam Mathes, Klamath County